KulkarniAtharva/Midas/README.md

 # Midas

-A digital water board that enables the Gram Panchayat to take effective decision on water management for the village.iio
+A digital water board that enables the Gram Panchayat to take effective decision on water management for the village.

 - Showcasing the status of water availability and demand of the village.